Seldaek/monolog/UPGRADE.md

 ### 2.0.0

-- Added support for official ElasticSearch client.
-To avoid name collision, old `ElasticSearchHandler` renamed to `ElasticaHandler`
+- Added support for official Elasticsearch client.
+To avoid name collision, old `ElasticsearchHandler` renamed to `ElasticaHandler`

 - The timezone is now set per Logger instance and not statically, either via ->setTimezone or passed in the constructor.
 Calls to Logger::setTimezone